Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/guides/how-to-call-javascript-from-native.md

 # Execute JavaScript code in an in-app message from native code

-It is possible to execute JavaScript in an in-app message from native code.
-To do this, complete the following steps:
+You can execute JavaScript in an in-app message from native code by completing the following steps:

 * [Implement and assign a `MessagingDelegate`](#implement-and-assign-a-messagingdelegate)
 * [Obtain a reference to the `WKWebView`](#obtain-a-reference-to-the-wkwebview)